My spring/summer version of this list is always one of my most popular posts, so here’s a winter version!

 205 W. State Street, Trenton

-This FREE museum is less than 10 minutes from our house in Yardley, so we finally checked it out last winter.
+This FREE museum is less than 10 minutes from our house in Yardley.
 For our kids (6 and 5 at the time), it was a fun new way to spend an hour or two.
 I think your time there would vary greatly depending on the ages/interests of your kids.
 Some of the exhibits include fossils, Civil War flags, fine art, Native American artifacts, and more.
 There’s also a small play area for kids with different activities.
 While not free, the favorite feature of our family was seeing the Planetarium show.
 We’ve now seen two there as they change up the shows throughout the year.

 Indoor Play Spaces at Local Fast Food Restaurants